 Most people with COVID-19 have mild or no symptoms, but some become severely ill and die.
 Symptoms can include fever, cough, and shortness of breath.
 Occasionally, loss of smell or taste can be the first symptom.

-Whether pregnancy increases the risk of having severe symptoms has not been established.
-However, some evidence suggests that COVID-19 is more likely to cause severe illness in pregnant women, particularly if they have certain conditions (such as diabetes or heart disease).
+Once COVID-19 symptoms start, pregnant women are more likely to have severe illness than other people, particularly if they have certain conditions (such as diabetes or heart disease).
 Women with severe illness may require hospitalization, intensive care, and/or a ventilator.
+However, the overall risk of severe illness and death due to COVID-19 remains low for pregnant women.

 The risk of problems during pregnancy (such as preterm labor Preterm Labor Labor that occurs before 37 weeks of pregnancy is considered preterm.
 Babies born prematurely can have serious health problems.
 The diagnosis of preterm labor is usually obvious.
 Measures such... read more , birth of a premature newborn Preterm (Premature) Newborns A preterm newborn is a baby delivered before 37 weeks of gestation.
-Depending on when they are born, preterm newborns have underdeveloped organs, which may not be ready to function outside of... read more , and preeclampsia Preeclampsia and Eclampsia Preeclampsia is new high blood pressure or worsening of existing high blood pressure that is accompanied by excess protein in the urine and that develops after the 20th week of pregnancy.
-Eclampsia... read more ) may be increased if symptoms are moderate or severe.
-More information is needed to confirm that this risk is increased.
+Depending on when they are born, preterm newborns may have underdeveloped organs that are not be ready to function outside... read more , and preeclampsia Preeclampsia and Eclampsia Preeclampsia is new high blood pressure or worsening of existing high blood pressure that is accompanied by excess protein in the urine and that develops after the 20th week of pregnancy.
+Eclampsia... read more ) is increased if symptoms are moderate or severe.

 Diagnosis of COVID-19 During Pregnancy